-You’ve no doubt heard of Barcelona.
+Who hasn’t heard of Barcelona?
 There are numerous tourists who hit the road to Spain and decide to visit this place only.
 And it doesn’t matter how many days you stay, Barcelona is a city which you can never fully explore.
-If you really want a European holiday of your lifetime, you should find one of the best Barcelona holiday packages that are offered, and see the home of the extremely impressive pieces of Gaudi’s architecture such as the legendary La Sagrada Familia.
+If you really want a European holiday of your lifetime, you should find one of the best Barcelona holiday packages that are offered, and see the home of the very impressive pieces of Gaudi’s architecture such as the legendary La Sagrada Familia.
 Moreover, taking a walk-through Las Ramblas and having a cup of coffee in one of its many cafés is definitely something that you should experience at least once in your lifetime.

 Seville: From bullrings to beautiful barrios